Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 ## Next time

-Next time we're going to continue learning the top traits, but I want you to keep Errors in mind as we're going to learn a very cool trick with them.
+Next time we're going to continue learning the top traits, but I particularly want you to keep Errors in mind as we're going to learn a very cool trick with them.

-If this has been useful to you, don't forget to like and subscribe and I hope to see you next time!
+If this has been useful to you, don't forget to like and subscribe and I hope to see you... hey... what are you doing here, we'll see about this.

+## Bonus

+*Big grin*

+Ok so I wanted to sneak in a little bonus trait that I discovered while deep diving during a re-write of this script.

+I got away without knowing about this Trait for seven years so, so I don't think you need to know about it, but this trait is used in every single Rust program that you write even the pre-built Hello World template that cargo provides in a new binary project.

+This thing had been hiding in plain sight from me that whole time, and it blew my mind when I found it.

+If you've worked with other programming languages, you might be aware of "exit codes" or "exit status'"

+These are effectively a return value from the program itself, usually returned from the main function when it ends, to let the operating system know if the program succeeded or not

+Different operating systems use different exit codes so you need to be careful here but _usually_ exiting with a 0 means everything was ok, and anything else indicates the program in some way failed.

+In Rust, we don't return numbers from main.

+Usually we don't return anything... right?

+Well, actually, we do, we always do... kind of.

+📕 There is a trait called `Termination`, and `main` must return something that implements it.

+📕 `Termination` will provide an `Exit Code` via a "Required" report method, and this is how we get our programs success of failure status.

+You may have noticed though that we almost never returns something from `main`, _but_, in Rust, when we don't specify a return type, the return type is the Unit Type.

+And of course there is an implementation of Termination for the Unit Type which will produce the success exit code, whatever that might be for your target operating system.

+This means that, normally, so long as your code runs to completion, and you exit your program by reaching the end of the main function, your program will be considered successful.

+You might have seen code examples (particularly hidden in documentation) where main returns a `Result`, usually where the Ok variant is a unit type.

+📕 And this is because there's also an implementation for `Result`s where the Ok variant already implements `Termination` and the Error variant implements `Debug` which, as we just discussed, Errors usually will!

+I have used both your usual no-return style main function, _and_ main functions that return a Result, and had thought that Rust was doing some magic here for exit codes, but never thought to look it up.

+I didn't need to know this, arugably you don't either, but isn't it awesome when your curiosity leads you down a little path and you find something cool like this!

+Ok, that's it for real this time, thanks for listening to me ramble about this useless bit of knowledge, I'll see you next time.